 Here’s what Com2uS cooked up for the current Mid-Autumn Festival event in regards to the lucky bag:

 I was lucky and received both upon my first multi-bag draw.
 (Players have the option to draw one bag or 10 bags at once.)
 Such luck is doesn’t happen often though; I usually need to do a few more multi-bag draws before I even get one animal.
-Sometimes it may take until the final few hours of an event before it happens due to the amount of time needed to collect enough tokens or coins to do a draw.
+Sometimes it may take until the final few hours of an event before it happens due to the amount of time needed to collect enough tokens or coins to do them.

-Event lucky bags always require its own special currency that can solely be gained from from providing love to animals a fixed number of times (usually 30 times), and harvesting from specific production buildings that are only available during the period of the event.
+Event lucky bags always require their own special currency that can solely be gained from from providing love to animals a fixed number of times (usually 30 times), and harvesting from specific production buildings that are only available during the period of the event.
 (Occasionally, the tokens/coins may be rewards from missions and quests too.)

 In most cases, one of the buildings will come from completing a timed quest.
 Its default production time is 12 hours, I believe.
 Production time can be decreased, however.
 By spending the premium currency known as Bells, the first building upgrade will drop the time to 8 hours.
 The second upgrade will max out the time to 6 hours.